moliver28/research-handbook/content/handbook/support/workflows/jira-server.md

    ```

 1. Choose the version of Jira that you want to download from [Atlassian Jira Website](https://www.atlassian.com/software/jira/update).

-   We will be using the  Jira 8.13 version so that we can test all supported GitLab integrations.
-However, this will not work for OAuth2.0  integration so we will later upgrade Jira to test the connection.

 1. Select the Jira version that you want to download.